KIPAC/BootCamp/Python/Installation.md

 1. (Optional) If you're academic user, request an academic license here [on this page](https://store.continuum.io/cshop/academicanaconda).
     You should receive an email with a license file, which you'll put it under `~/.continuum`.

 2. Go to [miniconda website](http://conda.pydata.org/miniconda.html) to download the correct version you need.
-Start the installation process by running:
+    If you are installing miniconda in the linux/unix machine (like on the remote server), you can start the installation process by running:

     ```
     bash Miniconda-latest-Linux-x86_64.sh